-The Transportation Engineering Associates Program gives recent graduates in civil, environmental, mechanical, electrical, chemical, aerospace or biological engineering the opportunity to learn about the major functions of the N.C.
+The Transportation Engineering Associates Program gives recent engineering graduates the opportunity to learn about the major functions of the N.C.
 Department of Transportation.

 Headquarters & Field Experience

-Associates are expected to make significant contributions toward their unit’s work program while gaining a broad overview of N.C.
-Department of Transportation policies and work.
-As part of their 18-month program, associates undertake business driven “stretch assignments,” where they will gain valuable exposure and on-the-job experience.
+Associates are expected to make significant contributions toward their unit’s work program while gaining a broad overview of NCDOT policies and initiatives.
+As part of their 18-month program, associates undertake business-driven “stretch assignments,” gaining valuable exposure and on-the-job experience.

 - Asset management

-Associates have the option of rotating to the various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail and aviation.
+Associates have the option of rotating to various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail, aviation and more.

 Training & Certifications

-A structured program has been designed to ensure that associates gain the foundational understanding needed to contribute to NCDOT right away, as well as the collaboration, leadership, integrative thinking and innovation skills, they will need to thrive in an environment of continuous learning once the program is finished.
+A structured program ensures that associates gain the foundational understanding needed to immediately contribute to NCDOT, as well as the collaboration, leadership, integrative thinking and innovation skills they will need to thrive in an environment of continuous learning once the program is finished.

 Institute for Transportation Research and Education